ysl1016/vault-bridge-gpt-actions/README.md

 3. Setting up SSL/TLS
 4. Implementing proper authentication
 5. Using a process manager (PM2/Supervisor)
-6. Using a paid ngrok plan or waiting for our Cloudflare Tunnel integration

 ### Troubleshooting

-1. **New ngrok URL not working:**
+1. **Server Connection Issues:**
-   - Verify the ngrok tunnel is running
+   - Verify the FastAPI server is running on port 8000
-   - Check if you've updated the OpenAPI configuration
+   - Check if the server is accessible at http://localhost:8000
-   - Ensure your GPT Actions are using the new URL
+   - Ensure your firewall allows the connection
-   - Test the connection using the `/ping` endpoint
+   - Check the server logs for any errors

-2. **Connection Issues:**
+2. **Tunnel Connection Issues:**
+   - For Cloudflare Tunnel:
-   - Confirm the local server is running on port 8000
+     - Verify cloudflared is running
+     - Check the tunnel logs for connection status
+     - Ensure your Cloudflare account is properly configured
+   - For ngrok:
      - Check ngrok status in the terminal
-   - Verify your firewall settings
-   - Ensure your ngrok authtoken is valid
+     - Verify your ngrok authtoken is valid
+     - Ensure the tunnel is properly forwarding to port 8000

 ## Roadmap

 1. **Current Phase**
    - Basic API functionality ✅
-   - ngrok integration ✅
+   - Cloudflare Tunnel integration ✅
    - Documentation ✅

 2. **Next Phase (In Progress)**
-   - Cloudflare Tunnel integration 🚧
    - Enhanced security features 🚧
    - Performance optimizations 🚧
+   - Advanced authentication options 🚧

 3. **Future Plans**
    - Advanced search capabilities